Ranjith-2022/terraform-modules-webserver/README.md

 terraform destroy --auto-approve
 ```

 This README provides guidance on setting up and managing the infrastructure for both development and production environments using Terraform.
-Adjust the commands and steps as needed for your specific requirements.